DMCB-GIST/BUS-stop/README.md

 You can refer to [https://aclanthology.org/2022.acl-long.52/](https://aclanthology.org/2022.acl-long.52/).

 "bus-stop-tensorflow" is a version for detailed analysis, so it is somewhat complicated.
-We recommend to use "bus-stop-keras", which is a easier version implemented with keras library.
+We recommend to use "bus-stop-keras", which is a easier version implemented with keras (tensorflow) library.
 Jupyter example 'run-cell-by-cell.ipynb' in "bus-stop-keras" could help quick understanding about overall algorithm.
 Now, we are trying to implement pytorch version, which may be uploaded in July or August.
 The code and description will be continuously updated.